jakearchibald/jakearchibald.com/static-build/posts/2021/10/cors/index.md

 This started getting complicated in 1994 with the advent of HTTP cookies.
 HTTP cookies became part of a set of things we call [_credentials_](https://fetch.spec.whatwg.org/#credentials), which also includes TLS client certificates (not to be confused with server certificates), and the state that automatically goes in the `Authorization` request header when using HTTP authentication (if you've never heard of this, don't worry, it's shite).

-Credentials mean web content can be tailored for a particular user.
+Credentials allow the server to maintain state about a particular user across multiple requests.
 It's how Twitter shows you _your_ feed, it's how your bank shows you _your_ accounts.

 When you request other-site content using one of the methods above, it sends along the credentials for the other-site.
 And over the years that's created a colossal sackload of security issues.